usexfg/DIGM/README.md

 <sub>(*) user must hold minimum of 0.8 XFG in wallet (or 8M HEAT)</sub>

-Welcome back to an economy where art is valued, creators are respected, and fans are part of the ecosystem, not some CEO's ad-revenue or big-data's consumer point to be exploited.
+Welcome back to an economy where art is valued, creators are respected, and fans are part of the ecosystem, not some CEO's ad-revenue or big-data's consumer profile to be exploited.
-DIGM is just the platform; the community supporting it is the true power of this movement.
+DIGM is just the platform; our community supporting it is the true power of this movement.
 Vive la révolution!

-**Join us in building a sustainable future in music.
+**Join us in building the sustainable future of music.
 One stream, one album, one block at a time.**
 <sub>2025 © DIGM contributors
 2025 © Elderfire Council</sub>